subdigital/blog/source/_posts/2013-12-20-using-rbenv-in-cron-jobs.markdown

 15 3 * * * cd /path/to/app && bundle exec rake do_stuff
 ```

-In this example we're trying to run the `do_stuff` rake task at 3:15 AM ever day.
+In this example we're trying to run the `do_stuff` rake task at 3:15 AM every day.
 This won't work because rake can't be found in the environment that cron runs under.
 We can alter the command like this:

 ```
 15 3 * * * export PATH=/opt/rbenv/shims:/opt/rbenv/bin:/usr/bin:$PATH; eval "$(rbenv init -)"; cd /path/to/app && bundle exec rake do_stuff